ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 ### Before starting

 <p>
-Before going or reading further, make sure that you have installed <format color="red">C H I L L A X </format>
+    Before going or reading any further, make sure that you have installed <format color="red">C H I L L A X </format>
     follwoing the instructions given in
     <a href="Installation-guide.md">Installation Guide</a> for Vencord.
 </p>

 ### 1. How to change the background/background image of CHILLAX?